David Bowie: The Genesis of Tin Machine

 1988-08-31

-π New York City, πΊπΈ USA
+π New York City, USA πΊπΈ

 ποΈ Isolar Office

-πΈ Event: Month-End Review: Strategic Silence Continues
+πΈ Event: Chronology: Month-End Review and Strategic Silence

 ποΈ Isolar Office

-πΈ Event: Month-End Review: Strategic Silence Continues
+πΈ Event: Chronology: Month-End Review and Strategic Silence

 The Sales Brothers & Rhythmic Foundations β September 1988